sol/cucumber-haskell/README.markdown

 # Cucumber for Haskell

-> And effort to bring Cucumber-ish BDD to Haskell.
+> An effort to bring Cucumber-ish BDD to Haskell.

 Want to help?
 Join in at `#hspec` on freenode!